tullebulle/multiclientChat/NOTEBOOK-exercise3.md

 6. Kill another node
 7. Verify system still functions correctly

+### Dynamic adding of servers
+Add more servers dynamically and show that they pick eachother up.

 ## Metrics for Success

 1. **Data Durability**: No loss of committed data during failures or restarts